“Virtuality…is a critique on how work gets done,” writes Thomas P. Wise in his book, Trust in Virtual Teams.

 It can be harder to manage a team member with a negative attitude when you’re far away.

-By the time you realise you should be managing team conflict, there could be a much larger issue than if you had noticed two colleagues having an argument in a project team meeting in your office.
+By the time you realize you should be managing team conflict, there could be a much larger issue than if you had noticed two colleagues having an argument in a project team meeting in your office.

 “Virtuality is found in how team members work, not in where team members work,” Wise says.
 “Communication is often considered to be an indicator of team virtuality.”